bloodstiller/bloodstiller.com/content/Portswigger/sqli_lab_2.md

 ### Inferring The SQL Query Being Run: {#inferring-the-sql-query-being-run}

-We can infer that the query being run on the database is something like:
+Looking at the way the page we returns information can infer the query being run is similar to the below.

 ```sql
 SELECT * FROM users WHERE username = 'test' AND password = 'test'